It's very easy to join an Aiki Kai Australia dojo. It only takes three simple steps:

 You cannot train if you are not a financial member, this is to do with legal indemnity cover, but we do try to give you plenty of opportunity to see if you like Aikido before becoming a full member.
 Ask at your local dojo.
 National membership fees cover things like legal indemnity insurance, so both you and the organisation are protected should a litigation occur, essential in today's world.
-The fees also cover necessary national administrative costs to maintain services to the members, like this website for instance, plus include some personal insurance for you.
+The fees also cover necessary national administrative costs to maintain services to the members, like this website for instance and funding national instruction, plus include some personal insurance for you.

 How to join